35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 But assessments for viability are based on many arguable assumptions, at best, and in the case of big schemes like Canada Water, are just snapshots of developments that will take years to complete.
 Canada Water is due for completion by 2033, but Phase 1, a fraction of the whole and due by 2023, is only just completing **[^18]**, making the 2033 finish date optimistic.

 And while BL say now that only 3% affordable housing is viable, in 2020 it promised 35%, even though supposedly only 11% was viable **[^19]**.
-After a hefty grant of £xxx from the Mayor BL have committed to around 9%, across the whole scheme, to be delivered as 150 social rented homes in the next 1,000 new homes, which equates to 20% of that tranche of housing **[^20]** \[REF- GLA Stage 3, 2ii].
+After a hefty grant of £43.75m from the Mayor BL have committed to around 9%, across the whole scheme, to be delivered as 150 social rented homes in the next 1,000 new homes, which equates to 20% of that tranche of housing **[^20]** \[REF- GLA Stage 3, 2ii].
 BL contend reasons......

 It must be remembered as well that an 'unviable' scheme is not an necessarily an unprofitable scheme.
 The developer themselves set the level of profit that turns an unviable scheme into a viable one.
 The GLA say that  they unable to say, in cash terms how much this might be  \[REF].
 In percentage terms it will be 15% IRR, (Internal Rate of Return), a conveniently obscure measure of profit, favoured by developers.
 The draft financial viability assessment attached to the approved permission gives the scheme £445.37m at 7.56% IRR, which by the roughest of estimates indicates that the treshold for viability, and for any more affordable housing will be nearly £1bn.